-If you're really, really "lucky," you may have more than the basic two.
-Depending upon their genders, their first and last names are both "Sir," or "Ma'am."
-Unlike the other services, in the Air Force during basic training, you'll be required to address noncommissioned officers (NCOs) -- especially T.I.s -- as "Sir," or "Ma'am."
+Unlike the other services, in the Air Force during basic training, you will be required to address non-commissioned officers (NCOs) -- especially T.I.s -- as "Sir," or "Ma'am."

-There are not enough commissioned officers around basic training for you to practice on, so the T.I.s "allow" you to practice this etiquette on them.
-Once you leave basic training, your technical school instructors will be quick to inform you that, as they are NCOs, they "work for a living," and you do not call them "sir" or "ma'am."
-However, in basic training, you should call everyone who outranks you (which is pretty much everyone except other trainees) as "sir" or "ma'am."
+There are not enough commissioned officers around basic training for you to practice on, so the T.I.s allow you to practice this etiquette on them.
+Once you leave basic training, you won't call any non-commissioned officers "sir" or "ma'am."
+But in Air Force basic training, you should apply this honorific to anyone who outranks you.

-The second thing you'll discover about basic training is that nobody in your flight can do anything at all right.
+You will soon discover that basic training is that nobody in your flight can do anything correctly.
 Everything you do during the first couple of days will be wrong.
-You'll stand wrong, you'll walk (march) wrong, you'll talk wrong, you'll look wrong, and possibly you're even breathing wrong.
+You will stand wrong, walk (march) wrong, talk wrong, look wrong, and possibly you are even breathing wrong.

 T.I.s are also notoriously hard-of-hearing.
-No matter how loud you say "Yes Sir!," or "No Ma'am!" your T.I. will probably politely ask you to speak up.
+No matter how loud you say "Yes Sir!," or "No Ma'am!" your T.I. will probably demand you to speak louder.
 Because of their hearing problem, the T.I. will probably assume that you are similarly inflicted and will make a special effort to speak loudly -- right next to your ear.
-Moving, or showing any evidence of discomfort is considered to be impolite and will be commented upon (loudly).
+Moving, or showing any evidence of discomfort is considered to be impolite and will be receive special treatment (loudly).

 Before long, it will dawn on you that somewhere between the welcome center and your dormitory, someone stole your first name.
-You'll probably never hear your first name throughout your entire time in basic.
+You will probably never hear your first name throughout your entire time in basic.
 For your time there, everyone (T.I.s, flight mates, etc.) will be addressing you by your last name.
 If a T.I. doesn't know your last name, he/she will call you "trainee," or "recruit" (loudly).
-If you're female, often they will yell, "Hey, you!
+If you are female, often they will yell, "Hey, you!
 Female!"
-(My daughters hated this).

-Your T.I. will likely spend most of the time on the first evening you're together, between meeting you, and lights out, by introducing you to some of his/her favorite T.I. games.
+Your T.I. will likely spend most of the time on the first evening you are together, between meeting you, and lights out, by introducing you to some of his/her favorite T.I. games.